TinaMor/bc-10-Twitter-Sentiment-Analysis/README.md

 > a feeling or emotion.

 The scope to of this application is constrained to doing two things:
 * Deducing emotions expressed in the tweets.
-By emotions, I mean feeling such as anger, fear, joy and so on.
+By emotions, I mean feelings such as anger, fear, joy and so on.
 Ordinarily, one expects a mixture of emotions to be expressed.
 Thus, you will be presented by a list of five different emotions with a percentage score for each.
 * Overall sentiment -- whether your tweets express positive view, negative view or neutral view.
 Again, a percentage score for each sentiment is also displayed.

 NOTE: This analysis is done using artificial intelligence by the awesome folks at [IBM Alchemy API](http://www.alchemyapi.com/).